MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-overview.md

 ## Device control scenarios

-This section lists scenarios and use cases for device control.
+This section lists scenarios for device control.
 Select a tab, review the scenarios, and then identify the type of device control policy to create.

 ## [**Removable storage**](#tab/Removable)